-- Southern are one of the few phone companies to offer you connections to either the Optus or Telstra Mobile networks, but they now focus on Optus alone for SIM Only plans.
+- Southern used to be one of the few phone companies to offer you connections to either the Optus or Telstra Mobile networks, but they now focus on Optus alone for SIM Only plans.

 - Southern offer both fixed and mobile telecommunications services – something which is likely to make them appeal to older Australians.

 Southern Phone (they’re based in Southern NSW) are a tried and tested Australian telco brand.
-They’ve recently re-branded their services + their website and issued a new suite of plans.
+They’ve recently re-branded their services and website, and issued a new suite of plans.
 The company was known as one of the few to offer plans on both the Optus and Telstra networks, but have since focused on the Optus network alone for SIM Only plans.
 Southern focus mostly on the over 50s age group, although their plans will (obviously) work in anyone’s phones.
 So how do they compare?

-Like SpinTel, Southern Phone are a full service telco offering multiple products including NBN fixed broadband and fixed voice (also known as landline) services.
-They fall in to the category of ‘everything you need and nothing you don’t’.
+Like SpinTel, Southern Phone are a full-service telco offering multiple products including NBN fixed broadband and fixed voice (also known as landline) services.
+They fall into the category of ‘everything you need and nothing you don’t’.
 (For example, they don’t bundle streamed video or audio entertainment in their plans.)
 Again, like SpinTel, Southern operates in the incredibly competitive area of Optus network resellers.
-It’s becoming a crowded place with Moose, Amaysim, Vaya, OVO and Yomojo all providing plans with slightly different allowances and features on the same network.
+It’s becoming a crowded place with Moose and Amaysim, both providing plans with slightly different allowances and features on the same network.

 Interestingly, Southern have a unique business model.
-They are owned by 35 county councils and return profits to them – a form of co-operative which is not something you see a lot of anywhere in telco, let alone among telecommunications companies.
+Until recently they were owned by 35 county councils and return profits to them – a form of co-operative.
+However, since 2019, Southern Phone has been owned by AGL energy.

 On data pricing, they are ‘there or thereabouts’ (i.e. competitive with other telcos) – but, to be frank, there are often better data inclusions out there, on the same networks at the same price.
-Where Southern Phone excel is in their ‘bundled deals’, for customers with landline phones and fixed broadband connections.
-These facilities will appeal most to older Australians, as you’ll see from the information below.
+Where Southern Phone excel is in their ‘bundled deals’ for customers with landline phones and fixed broadband connections.
+These facilities will appeal to older Australians the most, as you’ll see from the information below.

 - Yes, you can keep your number:

-If you already have a phone service with another phone company, (and a phone number by which everyone knows you), you can transfer across to Southern and keep your same number.
+If you already have a phone service with another phone company, (and a phone number by which everyone knows you), you can transfer across to Southern and keep your current number.

-- Southern Phone sell both the Optus and Telstra 3G and 4G networks:
+- Southern Phone sell the Optus 3G and 4G networks:

-Southern Phone are a rare company in that they sell SIM Only plans on two different networks at the same time.
+Southern Phone used to be rare in that they sold SIM Only plans on two different networks at the same time.
 Most providers have SIMs on a single network.
-Offering options like this is rare, but not unheard of.
-Other companies which do it include CMobile and Think Mobile.
+Other companies which still do it include CMobile and Think Mobile.
 (They sell both Vodafone and Telstra plans at the same time.)
 However, Southern Phone now sells the Optus 3G, 4G, and 5G network alone for SIM only plans.

 - All Southern phones plans have unlimited voice and SMS:

 Almost all phone plans now offer Unlimited voice calls and SMS sent between Australian phones communicating with other Australian numbers.
-Early 2018, has seen a movement to phone companies increasingly offering plans at or around $10 per month, with small data allowances.
+There has been a movement by phone companies increasingly offering plans at or around $10 per month, with small data allowances.
 Some of these plans have voice minute allocations in the low hundreds of minutes.
-Southern’s entry level plans (i.e. those around the $10 mark) are likely better than the competition, for those who make more than a few calls a month because of this unlimited calls inclusion.
-The data allowance is not as good as the others offer, but their competitors don’t have Unlimited voice and SMS.
+Southern’s entry-level plans (starting at a little over the $10 mark) are likely better than the competition, for those who make more than a few calls a month because of the inclusion of this unlimited call.

 - Postpaid plan provider:

-All of Southern Phone’s plans are postpaid.
+All of the Southern Phone plans are postpaid.
 We have an article explaining the difference between prepaid and postpaid plans.
-Postpaid plans are generally seen as more convenient than prepaid plans and, in some senses fairer because they bill you for the service on the same day of each month.
+Postpaid plans are generally seen as more convenient than prepaid plans and, in some senses, fairer because they bill you for the service on the same day of each month.

 - They sell Mobile Broadband too:

-Spintel are one of the rising number of telcos which offer 4G Mobile Broadband bundles for use in dongles, tablets or other dedicated mobile only devices.
+Souther Phone are one of the rising number of telcos which offer 4G Mobile Broadband bundles for use in dongles, tablets, or other dedicated mobile-only devices.
 Mobile broadband is the fastest growing product suite on this website.